micmejia/bible-dump/NKJV/John/John 13.md

 Then, leaning back on Jesus' breast, he said to Him, "Lord, who is it?"

 ###### 26
-Jesus answered, "It is he to whom I shall give a piece of bread when I have dipped _it._" And having dipped the bread, He gave _it_ to Judas Iscariot, _the son_ of Simon.
+Jesus answered, "It is he to whom I shall give a piece of bread when I have dipped it."
+And having dipped the bread, He gave it to Judas Iscariot, the son of Simon.

 ###### 27
 Now after the piece of bread, Satan entered him.
 Then Jesus said to him, "What you do, do quickly."